Frequently Asked Questions

 Will I have any scars?

-As the veins are destroyed by needle access and very small incisions, there will be no scarring following the procedure.
+As the varicose veins and spider veins are destroyed by needle access and very small incisions, there will be no scarring following the procedure.

 What can I expect during the initial consultation?

-You will be seen by a specialist surgeon, Dr. Govind, who will review your medical history, do a clinical examination, a duplex doppler assessment of the veins in your legs, and vein mapping.
+You will be seen by a vein specialist surgeon, Dr. Govind, who will review your medical history, do a clinical examination, a duplex doppler assessment of the veins in your legs, and vein mapping.
 Selected patients will have arterial pressure measurements and waveforms of the legs done.
-Treatment options will then be discussed with you.
+Varicose vein treatment options will then be discussed with you.

 Is there a downloadable assessment form?